westerlin/littlebigadventure/README.md

 }
 ```

-Here we define an item - a rusty sword which is code _e2_ in game (see e2.json file).
+Here we define an item - a rusty sword - which is code _e2_ in game (see e2.json file).
 Per default all objects can be:

  * _examined_: Which basically displays items description (which includes its current state and possible items it contains)
  * _taken_: Which moves the item to players inventory (however can be overridden in items own commands etc.)

-In this example we also define a command which is specific for the sword - namely __sharpen__
+In this example we also define a command which is specific for the sword - namely __sharpen__.
-There are som prerequisites for doing this action.
+There are some prerequisites for doing this action.
 The player has to be equipped (currently the engine does not distinquish between equipped and inventory) with a sharpening stone (an item in its own right defined in code _e8_).
 So the player writes:

 `> What is your bidding, Sire? sharpen rusty sword`